MileHacker Logo

 Climate-Appropriate Clothing

-Rain Season (Sep-Jan): Lightweight, quick-drying clothing.
+Rain Season (Sep-Jan): Lightweight, quick-getting clothes dry.
 Bring a compact, Waterproof rain jacket (e.g., Marmot PreCip Eco Jacket) or Poncho.
 An Umbrella is useful.
-Closed-toe shoes that handle moisture.
+Closed-closed-toe shoes that handle moisture.
 A light sweater for cooler evenings.

 Cultural & Activity Attire

-• Cultural Dress: Cover shoulders and knees when visiting temples, pagodas, or homes.
+• Cultural Dress: Cover shoulders and knees while visiting temples, pagodas, or homes.

 • Hiking/Cycling: Breathable athletic wear, Comfortable walking shoes or sandals with grip.